 Having impaired oral language skills can impact learning in all subject areas and thus have an enormous effect on school success.
 It is not surprising then, that children with a persistent problem learning language, known as Developmental Language Disorder (DLD), are at an increased risk of poorer academic and social performance.

 The following questions were received during the LD@school webinar, Assistive Technology & Distance Learning – Developing Skills with Accessible Tools During COVID-19.

 Adapted Webinar: Unlocking the power of the Relationship – Growing Social-Emotional Skills in Students with LDs

-This webinar was adapted from a keynote address delivered at the LD@school Educators’ Institute in 2017.
-The LD@school team is pleased to present the session: Beyond “Lazy" and "Unmotivated” - Why Educators Need to Know about Executive Skills presented by Dr. Peg Dawson.
+This webinar was adapted from a keynote address delivered at the LD@school Educators’ Institute in 2016.
+The LD@school team is pleased to present the session: Unlocking the power of the Relationship - Growing Social-Emotional Skills in Students with LDs presented by Dr. Colin King.

 Students with working memory deficits will have to work much harder than their typically developing peers to learn and carry out classroom activities.
 The strategies outlined in this article can help to increase the efficiency and functioning of working memory to avoid overload.